mushcatshiro/CS-basics/Software Engineering/aws/ahm.md

 #### CloudWatch Metric Streams

-Stream CloudWatch metrics to a destination of choice in near real time delivery and low latency with KDF or to 3rd parth service provider e.g. datadog.
+Stream CloudWatch metrics to a destination of choice in near real time delivery and low latency to KDF or to 3rd parth service provider e.g. datadog.
 There is an option to filter metrics such that only a subset of them is streammed.

 > default is every 5 minutes and with detailed monitoring enabled per minute
 > metric is gathered.